celestiaorg/docs/docs/developers/node-api.md

 ```

 #### GET /namespaced_shares/{nID}/height/{height}
-Returns shares of the given namespace ID nID from the block of the given height height.
+Returns shares of the given namespace ID `nID` from the block of the given height `height`.

 Request
 ```sh